cjh0613/hexo-submit-urls-to-search-engine/README.md

 ### 2.Edit hexo _config.yml
 #### (1)hexo_submit_urls_to_search_engine

-> Of course, you can use environment variables to record the key, visit [English docs](https://en.cjh0613.com/20200603HexoSubmitUrlsToSearchEngine.html) or [中文详细文档](https://cjh0613.com/20200603HexoSubmitUrlsToSearchEngine.html)  for more.
+> Of course, you can use environment variables to record the key, visit document  for more.

 ```yaml
 hexo_submit_urls_to_search_engine: